ccprogrammer/ccprogrammer/README.md

 - 🔭 Learning everything i like and find it useful
 - 👯 Looking to collaborate with other developer
 - 🚀 2022 Goals: Learn more about flutter and earn much money as possible
-- ⚡ Fun fact: I love to exercise Taekwondo
+- ⚡ Fun fact: I'm a black belt Taekwondo athlete since i was in senior high school, until now i can still compete

 ### Connect with me: